-Topic Answer Summary Notice of Payday / Pay Rate 1 YES Employers must set regular paydays to pay their employees for services rendered.
-Employers must notify employees of changes to the scheduled payday at least three paydays in advance, either: In writing.
-By a conspicuously posted notice.
-Reporting 2 YES Employers are required to report newly hired and re-hired employees to the Rhode Island New Hire Reporting Center.
+iming Topic Answer Summary Notice of Payday / Pay Rate YES Employers must set regular paydays to pay their employees for services rendered.
+Employers must notify employees of changes to the scheduled payday at least three paydays in advance, either in writing or by a conspicuously posted notice.
+An employer that knowingly and willfully violates payday laws can be guilty of a felony and subject to prison time, a fine, or both.
+Reporting YES Employers are required to report newly hired and re-hired employees to the Rhode Island New Hire Reporting Center.
 All employees need to be reported within 14 days of their hire date, whether they are full-time, part-time, seasonal, or temporary.